Female Acupuncture Points Chart

 - Liver channel (LR): Ensures the smooth flow of Qi and blood, affects emotional balance, particularly anger, and is crucial for detoxification.

-In addition to the twelve meridians, the TCM framework also includes the conception vessel (ren mai) and the governing vessel (du mai).
+In addition to the twelve meridians, the TCM framework includes the conception vessel (ren mai) and the governing vessel (du mai).
 These vessels serve as reservoirs that can influence all the main meridian pathways.

 Acupuncture points